ibm-js/dtreemap/README.md

 # dtreemap

-This project provides globalization utilities for JavaScript/AMD/Dojo Applications
+This project provides a dui-based TreeMap widget.

 ## Status